mohdasif2294/TweetsMap/README.md

 Download this project.

- Download Node.js(https://nodejs.org/) and install it by following commands:
+ Download Node.js(https://nodejs.org/) and install it by following the commands:

 <pre>Uncompress the Nodejs package and cd to the folder</pre>
 <pre>./configure</pre>
 <pre>make</pre>
 <pre>make install</pre>

-npm and nodejs is installed.
+npm and nodejs will be installed.

 Now, go to the downloaded project and type:
 <pre>npm install</pre>